rbtnn/vim-pterm/README.md

 ## Usage

 ### :PTermOpen[!] [{terminal-bufnr}]
+With bang:
+  Open a new terminal in a popup window.

+Not set {terminal-bufnr}:
+  Open the first of existing terminal-buffers in a popup window.
-With bang or not set {terminal-bufnr}: Open a new terminal in a popup window.
+  If does not exist, open a new terminal in a popup window.

+Set {terminal-bufnr}:
-Set {terminal-bufnr}: Open {terminal-bufnr} in a popup window.
+  Open {terminal-bufnr} in a popup window.

 Height of the popup window is `eval(get(g:, 'pterm_height', '&lines * 2 / 3'))`.
 Width of the popup window is `eval(get(g:, 'pterm_width', '&columns * 2 / 3'))`.